SammithSB/Samuraiser/readme.md

 1. Extractive summarization
 2. Abstractive summarization

-The length of the transcript short by applying *extractive summarization* with *bert model* and then the *T5 model* is used .

 Here, currently sumy with LSA summarizer is used.

 The summary is then given back as a HTTP response after one gives a GET HTTP request on */api/summarize?youtube_video="a valid url"*.

-To server the request over HTTPS (as the youtube is a https website and generating a HTTP request to a http website will give a mixed content error), the app needs be to run on https rather than http, for this there can be two solutions -
+To server the request over HTTPS (as the youtube is a https website and generating a HTTP request to a http website will give a mixed content error), the app needs be to run on https rather than http, for this option is to deploy it on a host which will give the required https url and certificates.

-1. A easy option is to use pyngrok (a wrapper library for ngrok), which allows to expose local host on a public url.
-   It even gives https and http options for the url, so fulfills our purpose.
-This even allows to run the app on environments like google colab where *localhost* won't be acessible.
-So, this is good for testing purposes.
-   The colab notebook used for testing is added in server folder.
-2. Another hard option is to deploy it on a host which will give the required https url and certificates.

-Also, the CORS needed to be added as again if the HTTP request is headless then it would be blocked due to *CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.* So, CORS is simply allowed for all domains on all routes using the *flask_cors* library.

 ### Chrome-Extension
 On clicking the summarize button on the popup, if the url is of form *https://www.youtube.com/watch?v=** the popup js makes a GET request to our *Server API* .A div element is added below the youtube player with a preload text.